 How much does the ground school cost, when does it meet, and how long does it take?

 The cost is approximately $200 for the entire course.
 In addition you will spend something more for books and materials.
 It will be the best bargain you will ever find in aviation.
 Trust me.
 The course usually meets one weeknight for three hours each week for a session of fifteen weeks.
 If you pass the final exam at the end of the session, the instructor will endorse you to take the official FAA knowledge test.
 If you then pass the FAA test, your results will remain valid for two years.
 So long as you complete your training within two years, you will not have to retake the test.
 From August 2020, due to Covid, we have conducted the ground school remotely via Zoom and have only recently resumed welcoming participants to the classroom.
 As of the Fall 2022 session we will be offering both an in-person option and a remote option.
-We look forward to the day when we can all gather in our beautiful second-story classroom with a panoramic view of the runway, but for now we will be gathering remotely.
+We look forward to the day when we can all gather in our beautiful second-story classroom with a panoramic view of the runway, but for now we will be offering those options.
 We have made an effort to make the remote classroom as close to the true classroom experience as possible.
 This is not a canned webinar.
-The class will be live, in real time, interactive, and lively.
+The class will be lively, interactive, and in real time.
 We will entertain your questions and encourage interaction between the instructor and the class and the participants with each other, whether they are in the classroom or joining remotely via Zoom.
 Please see the wingsofcarolina.org website for detailed information, including reviews of the course by previous participants.

 Should I take a ground school before I begin flight lessons?